Worst-vd-plas/Patchlunky/README.txt

 XML-mods
 --------
 Mods that include a 'mod.xml' file, will be treated according to the properties they specify in the xml file.
-See 'Patchlunky XML Mod' for an example.
+See 'Patchlunky Example Mod 2' for an example.

 Supported tags:
   * Name : Name of the mod.